Breast Cancer Screenings

 Expand All Collapse All

-A woman in the U.S. has one in eight chance of getting breast cancer at some point in her life.
 More than 250,000 women in the U.S. will find out they have breast cancer this year.
-Around 40,000 women will die, but as mentioned, there is a 98 percent survival rate when detected early.
+Around 43,000 women will die, but as mentioned, there is an over 90 percent survival rate when detected early.

 Many women with breast cancer have no symptoms.
 Therefore, it’s important to know how your breasts normally look and feel.
 A breast self-exam can reveal changes.
 The most common symptom of breast cancer is a new lump or mass in your breast, but other symptoms include: